m-ender/retina/README.md

 - `$n`: Is an escape sequence for a linefeed character (0x0A), much like `\n` inside a regex.
 - `$#1`, `$#{foo}`: By inserting `#` into a group reference, the number of captures made by that group is included (instead of the value of the last capture).
 This creates a simple way to count things and convert unary to decimal.
+- `$*_`: `_` can be replaced with any character.
+This repeats that character *n* times where *n* is the first decimal number in the result of the preceding token.
+Literal integers are treated as single tokens.
+Otherwise, each character in a literal is treated as a separate token.
+This creates a simple way to convert decimal to unary, e.g. by replacing `\d+` with `$0$*1`.

 ### Split Mode